 Don Don Donki, also known as Don Quijote (or just Donki) in Japan, is a popular Japanese discount chain known for its affordable and extensive array of designed or “made in Japan” products all under-one-roof.
 Also, almost like a mini Walmart hypermart, they sell almost anything you can think of- from household items, electrical and lifestyle appliances, toys, footwear, clothing, accessories, cosmetics, to even food including perishable gourmet food items.

 Lets take a look exploring at their newest outlet right here in Orchard Central past midnight.

 Getting to Donki

 You will pass by a Tokyo Hands store before navigating your way through a series of right turns guided by Don Don Donki penguin mascot wall art.
-If you are driving, you can get free parking along Exter road past 10pm.
-Otherwise parking at Orchard Central costs $4.50 per entry and $1.50 every 30 mins thereafter.
+Moreover, if you are driving, you can get free parking along Exter road past 10pm.
+Otherwise parking at Orchard Central costs $4.50 per entry and $1.50 every 30 minutes thereafter.

 Don Don Donki store brands itself as a one-stop budget retail outlet selling items from almost every major departmental store and household category 24 hours a day.

 Greeting you right at the front of the stall is Mmmm well, just the store itself- no fancy signboards, just a lit neon text overhead saying “Don Don Donki“.
 For Singapore, the store was renamed to Don Don Donki from the original name Don Quijote, as the latter had already been registered by a Japanese restaurant at Dempsey Road.